 Duck fat spray – Although it is not necessary to use duck fat spray, it can be quite expensive ($7.9 at my local store is where I found it the most affordable).
 Coconut oil spray could be used, although I haven’t tried it.
 Duck fat spray is my favorite because it helps in crisping the skin while the chicken wings cook.
 It also works great with these griddled chicken thighs.

 Also, duck fat sticks to the meat better than any other fat.
-Coconut oil can also be used for high-heat cooking, but it has lower smoke points.
+Coconut oil can also be used for high-heat cooking but has lower smoke points.
 The spray will help your rub/seasoning stick to the meat’s skin.
 The spray will also help to draw out moisture if the rub/seasoning is salty.
 This will result in crisp, crispy skin.

 Next, I will add a tablespoon of baking powder to the mix.
 I usually use my hands to rub the seasoning/baking powder into the meat.
 Although it is messy, it makes everything more cohesive.
-A general rule of thumb that can be adjusted would be to use about 1 tablespoon of baking powder for every 3 lbs—of chicken wings.
+A general rule of thumb that can be adjusted would be to use about one tablespoon of baking powder for every 3 lbs—of chicken wings.

 Here’s a quick summary of all the above:

 - Use a paper towel to dry the chicken wings.

 - Spray with duck fat or coconut oil.

 - Mix your favorite rub/seasonings and baking powder into the wings.

 If this delicious recipe for Blackstone griddle chicken wings has you salivating, why not share it?
 Pin the image below with a cheeky grin, and let’s wing it together by sharing the finger-licking excellence!